publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch2/m__us_usc_t23_s201.md

             (A)  __Data collection__  __.—__

+                (i)  __In general__  __.—__

-            The Secretaries of the appropriate Federal land management agencies shall collect and report data necessary to implement the Federal lands transportation program, the Federal lands access program, and the tribal transportation program in accordance with the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450][/us/usc/t25/s450] et seq.), including—
+                The Secretaries of the appropriate Federal land management agencies shall collect and report data necessary to implement the Federal lands transportation program, the Federal lands access program, and the tribal transportation program.

+                (ii)  __Requirement__  __.—__

+                Data collected to implement the tribal transportation program shall be in accordance with the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450][/us/usc/t25/s450] et seq.).

+                (iii)  __Inclusions__  __.—__

+                Data collected under this paragraph includes—’

-                (i) inventory and condition information on Federal lands transportation facilities and tribal transportation facilities; and
+                    (I) inventory and condition information on Federal lands transportation facilities and tribal transportation facilities; and

-                (ii) bridge inspection and inventory information on any Federal bridge open to the public.
+                    (II) bridge inspection and inventory information on any Federal bridge open to the public.

             (B)  __Standards__  __.—__

             The Secretary, in coordination with the Secretaries of the appropriate Federal land management agencies, shall define the collection and reporting data standards.

+            (C)  __Tribal data collection__  __.—__

+            In addition to the data to be collected under subparagraph (A), not later than 90 days after the last day of each fiscal year, any entity carrying out a project under the tribal transportation program under section 202 shall submit to the Secretary and the Secretary of the Interior, based on obligations and expenditures under the tribal transportation program during the preceding fiscal year, the following data:

+                (i) The names of projects and activities carried out by the entity under the tribal transportation program during the preceding fiscal year.

+                (ii) A description of the projects and activities identified under clause (i).

+                (iii) The current status of the projects and activities identified under clause (i).

+                (iv) An estimate of the number of jobs created and the number of jobs retained by the projects and activities identified under clause (i).

-        (7)  __Administrative expenses__  __.—__
+        (7)  __Cooperative research and technology deployment__  __.—__

+        The Secretary may conduct cooperative research and technology deployment in coordination with Federal land management agencies, as determined appropriate by the Secretary.

+        (8) __Funding.—__

+            (A)  __In general__  __.—__

-        To implement the activities described in this subsection, including direct support of transportation planning activities among Federal land management agencies, the Secretary may use not more than 5 percent for each fiscal year of the funds authorized for programs under sections 203 and 204.
+            To carry out the activities described in this subsection for Federal lands transportation facilities, Federal lands access transportation facilities, and other federally owned roads open to public travel (as that term is defined in section 125(e)), the Secretary shall for each fiscal year combine and use not greater than 5 percent of the funds authorized for programs under sections 203 and 204.

+            (B)  __Other activities__  __.—__

+            In addition to the activities described in subparagraph (A), funds described under that subparagraph may be used for—

+                (i) bridge inspections on any federally owned bridge even if that bridge is not included on the inventory described under section 203; and

+                (ii) transportation planning activities carried out by Federal land management agencies eligible for funding under this chapter.

     (d)  __Reimbursable Agreements__  __.—__